 The Company plans to use the AGM as an opportunity to communicate with its shareholders.
 Notice of the AGM will be issued shortly and at least 21 days before the date of the meeting.
-To ensure compliance with the Governance Code, the Board proposes separate resolutions for each issue and proxy forms allow shareholders who are unable to attend the AGM - as may again be a particular issue this year in light of travel and meeting restrictions resulting from the COVID-19 pandemic - to vote for or against or to withhold their vote on each resolution.
+To ensure compliance with the Governance Code, the Board proposes separate resolutions for each issue, and proxy forms allow shareholders who are unable to attend the AGM to vote for or against or to withhold their vote on each resolution.
 The results of all proxy voting will be published on the Group's web site after the AGM.
 Shareholders who attend the AGM will have the opportunity to ask questions.

 The Group's web site at https://hemogenyx.com is the primary source of information on the Group.
-The web site includes an overview of the activities of the Group and all recent Group announcements.
+The Web site includes an overview of the activities of the Group and all recent Group announcements.